nierdz/ansible-role-nextcloud/README.md

  - [geerlingguy/php](https://galaxy.ansible.com/geerlingguy/php)
  - [geerlingguy/nginx](https://galaxy.ansible.com/geerlingguy/nginx)

 Why particulary those roles ?
-Because they're pretty well maintained and some variables from theses roles are used in this one but you can still use another roles.
+Because they're pretty well maintained and some variables from theses roles are used in this one but you can still use other roles.

 In production, you will also need a TLS certificate which can be obtained using [acme.sh](https://github.com/acmesh-official/acme.sh).
 This part is covered in example playbook.